 - Loss of appetite, resulting in starvation

-Then the Azadirachtin is extracted from raw neem, the resulting clarified hydrophobic neem oil becomes a contact poison, clogging the airways of any insects that get soaked by it.
+Then, the Azadirachtin is extracted from raw neem, and the resulting clarified hydrophobic neem oil becomes a contact poison, clogging the airways of any insects that get soaked by it.

 Neem oil also contains many fungicidal and antibacterial properties.

-This makes it useful against many common fungal infections such as sooty mold and can even help your plants fight off root rot to some extent.
+This makes it a useful fungicide against many common fungal diseases and other problems, such as sooty mold, rust, anthracnose, tip blight, botrytis, leaf spot, powdery mildew, and black spot, and can even help your plants fight off root rot to some extent.